tsjohns9/axway-open-docs/content/en/docs/central/mesh_management/deploy-your-agents-with-the-amplify-cli.md

 ## Install Axway Istio agents

 1. Run the `install` command to begin the installation of the Axway Istio agents.
-The first section of the installation collects information about the Istio deployment, such as the domain name to use for the gateway, the protocol, and the TLS certificate details.
+The first section of the installation collects information about the Istio deployment.

     ```bash
     amplify central install agents